(one synonym : Cidaria gallinata Felder & Rogenhofer, 1875)

 HYDRIOMENINI , LARENTIINAE , GEOMETRIDAE , GEOMETROIDEA

 These Caterpillars are initially green, but some later become brown.
-They feed on the foliage of :
+The caterpillars feed on the foliage of :

 The species occurs in the southern half of Australia, including